PaulMayero/nairobilug.or.ke/content/meetup-may-2026-uhuru-uhuru-uhuru-uhuru-tidesdb.md

 Participants shared free applications that they regularly use.
 They also discussed restrictions to freedom on some cloud software as a service platforms.

-Benson then took us through how we could set up our own streaming service using [Music Player Daemon (MPD)](https://www.musicpd.org/).
-MPD is a powerful application that runs on Linux.
+Benson then did a demo of using [Music Player Daemon (MPD)](https://www.musicpd.org/) as a local streaming service.
+MPD is a powerful application that runs on Linux and Android.
 It can play a wide variety of sound files while being controlled through the network.
+Attendees tried to control MPD using [M.A.L.P.](https://f-droid.org/en/packages/org.gateshipone.malp/) from their phones, but only a few could control and hear sound simultaneously with the setup provided.

 Read how one can set up and use MPD as written by Benson [here](/2026/05/music-streaming-mpd-snapcast.html).